HappyFrowl/documentation/UserAndGroupManagement.md

     - let `user` use `updatedb` without prompting for password
         - `username ALL=NOPASSWD:/bin/updatedb`

+## Groups for sudo-level permissions

+- `sudo`
+    - Group for granting users `sudo` right
+    - Used on Debian-based systems
+    - Group access is configured by `/etc/sudoers/` through `visudo` alone, never by editing the file itself

 - `wheel`
     - Group for granting users `sudo` right